Verdicts and Settlements (Continued)

 Motor vehicle collision - Client suffered soft tissue neck and back injuries, as well as internal bleeding.

-Motor vehicle collision - Client suffered aggravation of an osteoarthritic condition in left shoulder.
+Motor vehicle collision - Client suffered aggravation of an osteoarthritic condition in the left shoulder.

 Motor vehicle collision - Client suffered low back injuries involving a left L5-S1 disc protrusion.